 Cory Monteith’s death took me by surprise, so much so that I was pretty much shocked and I am having a difficult time getting it out of my head.
 There has been something that has been haunting me since Sunday morning when I woke to the news that Cory Monteith had died.
 I am deeply saddened by his death.
 I thought it was because he was so young and in the prime of his life but then I realized that it was something more.
-From the moment I heard of his death, knowing his history and that he was in substance abuse recovery, I feared the worst; a relapse.
+From the moment I heard of his death, knowing his history and that he has gone through substance abuse recovery, I feared the worst; a relapse.
 Unfortunately, I was right.
 Today the coroner report confirmed my fears, Cory Monteith died of a lethal overdose of alcohol and heroin.

 I’ve known people with addictions.
 I have a father who has been a recovering alcoholic for the past 13 years.
 There is nothing I would not do to keep him from ever drinking another sip of alcohol.
 The thing is you cannot force an addicted person to quit the addiction.
 Addiction is the hardest thing they will ever have to quit, so recovery is something that the addicted has to want for themselves because they are who will have to do all the heavy lifting; every single day for the rest of their lives.
 It’s not easy.
 It is very hard and anyone who has ever moved past his or her addiction and learned to co-exist with his or her demon is stronger than you will ever know.
+My cousin attended Abbeycare’s Scottish clinic – here is the timeline of their development.

 Anyone who has ever had an addiction of any sort and living in recovery knows that there is always a little tiny part of us that hides away with that behavior and feels broken for the rest of our lives.
 Having the addiction makes us feel like failures and the only thing that can relieve that feeling of failure is giving into the addiction, feeding it or completely conquering it.
 Making peace with ourselves and forgiving ourselves for failing is the only way we can peacefully co-exist with our addiction because when you quit an addiction, you piss it off.
 I know it’s crazy that I am talking about an addiction, a weakness, like it is a being but in many ways, it is.
 It is an all-consuming, make you its bitch and torture your soul for all eternity asshole.